 Because of the big size of this coin, a lot of the later crown coins were commemorative coins.

-The issue that was minted in 1951 to celebrate the Festival of Britain.
+The issue was minted in 1951 to celebrate the Festival of Britain.
 This was struck in proof condition only.

 The crown of 1953 was released as a celebration of Queen Elizabeth II’s Coronation.

 The 1960 issue of this coin commemorated the British Exhibition in New York.
 This coin carried the same reverse design as the previous crown of 1953.